A lack of empathy is one of the defining characteristics of low emotional intelligence.

 A true narcissist uses you to boost his or her self-esteem and will rarely view you as an equal — much less a priority.

-If this is your situation, trying to get your spouse to show more empathy is an exercise in futility.
+If this is your situation, trying to get your partner to show more empathy is an exercise in futility.

-- When you need emotional support and empathy, don’t continue trying to make your spouse understand you or offer you the compassion you require.
-Your spouse's continued selfishness will only make you feel worse and undermine your self-esteem.
+- When you need emotional support and empathy, don’t continue trying to make them understand you or offer you the compassion you require.
+Your partner’s continued selfishness will only make you feel worse and undermine your self-esteem.